-This blog is an attempt to share some of the Writing Work that I practice regularly with all my friends, colleagues and like-minded people.
+This blog is an attempt to share my writings that I practice regularly with all my friends, colleagues and other like-minded people.

-This blog represents a platform for me to share my thoughts, knowledge, to express myself by way of my writing.
+This blog represents a platform to share my thoughts, knowledge by way of writing.
 I believe in Habit 7 - Sharpen the Saw.

 Will endeavor to update the blog once a month.